 Sam has helped more than 1,000 parents in the last 10 years with their questions on sleep and routine for their babies.
 Her clients include Hollywood actresses and European royal families - but today she is sharing her top tips closer to home from her home.

-When I am contacted by parents about nap times, it’s often because their little ones are often only taking short, infrequent naps or that they are skipping nap time altogether.
-This can lead to their babies becoming overtired, therefore struggling to settle at bedtime and frequent night waking.
-On the flip side, it can sometimes be because their little ones are napping really well at home, but only take cat naps when out and about, so parents are feeling tied to the house everyday.
+“When I am contacted by parents about nap times, it’s often because their little ones are only taking short, infrequent naps or that they are skipping nap time altogether.
+This can lead to their babies becoming overtired, struggling to settle at bedtime and frequently waking at night.
+On the flip side, it can sometimes be because their little ones are napping well when they are at home, but only take cat naps when they are out and about, so parents feel tied to the house.

-To help your little ones take consistently good naps for their age, there are a number of things you can do:
+“To help your little one take consistently good naps for their age, there are a number of things you can do:

 - A consistent routine is another key factor in helping little ones to settle and stay asleep.
 With a naptime and bedtime routine, they learn the cues for sleep, allowing them to fall asleep more easily.

-Keep your little one sleeping soundly while on the move...
-This is where the amazing Sun and Sleep SnoozeShade Plus Deluxe comes in so handy.
-It helps create that dark environment with less visual stimulation so little ones can drift off to sleep easier and stay asleep for longer.
-It blocks out 97.5% of the sun’s rays and protects from the wind, chill & insects.
-It is also universal, so will fit all buggies and pushchairs.
-It’s super soft and the stretchy mesh is better than breathable – it’s air permeable, allowing the air to pass easily through it.
+“This is where the amazing SnoozeShade Plus Deluxe becomes so handy.
+It helps create a dark environment with less visual stimulation, so little ones can drift off to sleep easier and stay asleep for longer.
+It blocks out 97.5% of the sun’s rays and protects from the wind, chill and insects.
+It will fit all buggies and pushchairs.
+It’s super soft and the stretchy mesh is better than breathable – it’s air permeable, allowing the air to pass easily through it.”